What Are Gas Fees in Crypto?

 1. Incentivising Miners: Gas fees serve as incentives for miners to include and validate transactions on the blockchain.
 Miners invest computational power, time, and resources to maintain the network's security and integrity.
 The fees they receive motivate them to continue participating in the network and secure it against malicious activities.

 2. Network Security: By requiring gas fees, blockchain networks hinder potential attackers from flooding the network with spam or frivolous transactions.
-The cost associated with gas fees provides a barrier against such attacks and helps maintain the stability and security of the network.
+The cost associated with gas fees provides a barrier against such attacks and helps maintain the network's stability and security.

 3. Resource Allocation: Gas fees help share limited resources efficiently.
 Since block space in the blockchain is limited, users compete for space by offering higher gas fees for their transactions.
 This arrangement ensures that the most valuable and prioritised transactions get processed first and prevents network congestion.